 WordPress Site Design

 The third part in my series on starting a WordPress site covers WordPress Site Design.
 Be sure to check out part 1 (Free or Self-Hosted WordPress?) and part 2 (Choosing Your Hosting Service) if you haven’t already.
 This topic includes tips that will be beneficial for site builders that are using either free WordPress or a self-hosted WordPress installation.
 Please keep in mind that this is a beginner’s guide.
-I will not be covering advanced topics such as custom PHP.
+I will not cover advanced topics such as custom PHP.
 We will discuss topics such as choosing a theme and finding plugins appropriate for your needs.
-I will also touch on the topics of CSS customization and the importance of using child themes if you do any custom coding.
+I will also touch on the topics of CSS customization and how important child themes are if you do any custom coding.

 What is a WordPress Theme?

 A theme in WordPress is the package of files that manages the look and feel of your site.
 You can think of a theme as a template.
 It defines the layout of objects on each page of your site, giving your site a consistent look and feel.

 Once you’ve finished setting up your WordPress site, your site will look something like this:

 You now have a generic WordPress site with some generic content.
 The picture above is from an install that came with the Twenty-Sixteen theme set as the default.
 Your installation may vary.